What is the 7th:

 Find the value of:

-Find the highest common factor of twenty one and nine.
+Find the highest common factor of forty and ten.

 9 × 3 = 27 | 2 × 3 = 6 |